Awards Guidelines and Categories, FAQs

 Video Director of the Year

-• Definition - This award recognizes an artist who demonstrates excellence in the unique contribution a music video makes to both the commercial success and the public reception of a song.
-Submissions must include links to the video online.
-The award goes to the director of the video.
-Videos produced outside of western Canada may qualify, provided the director is based in western Canada.
-A directing team is eligible, provided they meet the residency requirement.
+- Definition - This award recognizes an artist who exhibits exceptional skill in the distinctive role that a music video plays in contributing to both the commercial success and the public reception of a song.
+Entries must feature online links to the video.
+The recipient of the award is the video's director.
+Artists and videos from outside of western Canada are eligible as long as the director is based in western Canada.
+Additionally, a directing team is also eligible, provided they meet the residency requirement.

 INDUSTRY AWARD CATEGORIES